Jonathan Hamm: Acting

 Hamm had modeled and appeared in television commercials by 2007, and was discovered by Robert D. Siegel when Siegel was casting for the independent film Big Fan.
 That film was well received by critics, but Hamm didn't believe that he had a future in acting, and abandoned the profession.

 Boxing

 Hamm was recruited to become a boxer in 2009 by All-American Heavyweights, an organization that develops athletes from other sports into boxers.
 Through All-American Heavyweights Hamm was matched with Johnny Johnson, the proprietor of the Rice Street Gym in St Paul.
 Johnson trained Hamm until a motorcycle accident curttailed Johnson's involvement, so Adonis Frazier of Circle of Discipline Boxing Gym in Minneapolis is filling in while Johnson recovers.
-Hamm draws great comparison to former heavyweight champion Lennox Lewis, with his size, hair and athleticism.
-His nickname is "Beauty Salon" because of his longhair, long eyelashes, and his ladylike persona.
-Hamm has a boxing sponsorship with hip-hop mogul 50 Cent's Street King Energy Drink.
 In 2011 Hamm qualified for the US Olympic Trials by winning the 2011 USA Boxing championship.
 Hamm currently fights out of Carson, California at the Rock Boxing Gym.
 He is currently signed with All American Heavyweights Promotions as a professional.